grasshide/lms-arcamavrcontrol/README.md

 When you disable the option (or disable the plugin for that player), the plugin restores the player’s previous `digitalVolumeControl` value.

-Note: If you are using the Material Skin client, you must make this change to support 100% volume processing: Settings->Server->Material Skin->Fixed volume players => 'Display standard volume control'.
+Note: If you are using the Material Skin client, you must make this change to support 100% volume processing: **Settings → Server → Material Skin → Fixed volume players → 'Display standard volume control'**.

 ## Debug logging